iwarner/CodeBlender-Middleman/source/docs/file-system.html.md

 ## Todo
 * Need to desacribe that the files are stored on the server and how to link these up

+A; B    Run A and then B, regardless of success of A
+A && B  Run B if A succeeded
+A || B  Run B if A failed
+A &     Run A in background.